 If you are taller you may want to look into a 48-inch driver shaft.
 This may make your swing feel more natural.

 Choosing Your Budget – The Best Drivers For Seniors

 The budget is the most flexible of all factors in choosing your driver.
 It will likely have just as much an impact as all the other variables listed above.

 Luckily for you, you will not need a huge budget to get a good quality driver.
 To purchase the best on the market it will come at a higher price point.
 But to select a solid dependable driver you will not have to break the bank.

 In conclusion, when choosing your driver do not necessarily associate price with quality.
-There can be a more expensive and higher quality driver and the option you choose but it may not be as good of a fit to your swing speed.
+There can be a more expensive and higher quality driver and the option you choose but it may not be as good of a fit for your swing speed.

-Make sure that you’re focussing on choosing a driver within your budget as well as purchasing one that fits your swing speed the best not just sitting at the highest price point of what you can afford.
+Make sure that you’re focussing on choosing a driver within your budget.
+As well as purchasing one that fits your swing speed the best not just sitting at the highest price point of what you can afford.

 Best Drivers for Seniors – Conclusion